jmkristian/OutpostForSCCo/README.md

 [releases page](https://github.com/jmkristian/OutpostForLAARES/releases)
 and run it.
 After installation is complete, exit and restart Outpost.

-Antivirus or firewall products may resist installation, since OutpostForLAARES isn't in their databases of trusted software.
+Antivirus or firewall products may resist OutpostForLAARES, since it isn't in their databases of trusted software.
 Here's how to override them:

 * Windows Smart Screen may prevent an "unrecognized app" from starting.